telerik/maui-docs/controls/datagrid/grouping/property-group-descriptor.md

 });
 ```

-Here is how the DataGrid looks when it is grouped:
+Here is how the DataGrid looks when it`s grouped:

 ![DataGrid Property GroupDescriptor](../images/datagrid_grouping.png)